Branding - consistency

 Keep things consistent.
-As a former Google contractor, they were very focused on using "Google Voice"- a neat, informal, informational way of speaking.
-We never got a lecture on what it meant, but you got the feel for it from the other Google related material.
+As a former Google contractor, we were very focused on using "Google Voice"- a neat, informal, informational way of speaking.
+We never got a lecture on what it meant, but got the feel for it from the other Google related material.
 "Say it simply."

 One of the most common things you'll see is wasting time on getting it "just so."
 One of the most important brand elements is making it evolve.
 As your tools and you get better, you can slowly edge your brand into different forms.
 It becomes a "conversation" between you and your "tribe"(I don't like tribe, but it's closer than customer).

 Pick colors that represent, designs that give an insight on what you do with a consistent font.
 The harder part is sticking to it across mixed media.

 Images are important.
 The static image still carries more "weight" across more channels that text or video.
 Video guys will say video "kills," but think of video as multiple images with sound and factor in the time and equipment it takes to do good video.
 Not saying it's not all that, just that "time" is an important metric.
 "An interesting image is worth a 1000 hashtags"- oldie, but relevant in the context.

 Recently I was working with a start up software company where the lead developer wouldn't pick up the phone to answer his first (and to date, only) paying customer.

 You may say that "user experience" is not branding.
 You can be sure the "brand identity," "mission statement" or "company values" got back to the client, loud and clear.

 With new media your unhappy customer is going to be all over your Facebook page dumping spite on your product, processes and people.

 When people search, what comes up first?
 The latest comments on social media.
 This is the dynamic you must control or at least, understand.